kangroklee/python_socket/README.md

 # python_socket
-A Server-Client chat program using sockets.
+A (very!) simple Server-Client chat program using sockets.
 Coded with Python3 as my first project.